-Users will also receive a 1-year limited warranty from the date of purchase.
+Users will also receive a 2-year limited warranty from the date of purchase.
 If this model breaks, you can have it replaced or fixed for free.

 What Others Are Saying

-For me, this is the best electric pole saw on the market.
-It’s affordable, powerful and can even convert to a chainsaw if needed.Read more reviews of the Remington Branch Wizard Pro at Amazon.com
+For me, this is one of the best electric pole saws on the market for smaller jobs.
+It’s affordable, powerful, and can even convert to a chainsaw if needed which is a great feature to have!

 Features at a Glance